A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

-Fig.~\ref{fig:color} compares the tone mapping results of LLF~\cite{paris2011local}, NLPD-Opt~\cite{laparra2017perceptually}, Khan18~\cite{Khan2018}, Zhang20~\cite{zhang2020retina}, Zhang21~\cite{Zhang2021}, Vinker21~\cite{vinker2021unpaired}, Yang21~\cite{yang2021deep}, and our method on a ``Classroom'' HDR scene.
-Our method gives a more faithful color reproduction for the chairs and the carpet.
+Fig.~\ref{fig:color} compares the tone mapping results of LLF~\cite{paris2011local}, NLPD-Opt~\cite{laparra2017perceptually}, Khan18~\cite{Khan2018}, Zhang20~\cite{zhang2020retina}, Zhang21~\cite{Zhang2021}, Vinker21~\cite{vinker2021unpaired}, Yang21~\cite{yang2021deep}, and PS-TMO on a ``Classroom'' HDR scene.
+PS-TMO gives a more faithful color reproduction for the chairs and the carpet.
 Moreover, it does an excellent job in recovering the fine structures of the wood floor and the soft shadow.
 On the contrary, most competing methods suffer from the problems of reduced global contrast, color cast, and detail loss.
-Of particular interest, NLPD-Opt~\cite{laparra2017perceptually} tends to overshoot the details and is slightly noisy with a manually optimized $S_\mathrm{max}= 10^6$ $\rm cd/m^2$ for perceptual quality (not physical plausibility\footnote{In terms of physical plausibility, a maximum luminance of $S_\mathrm{max} = 10^6$ $\rm cd/m^2$ would be too high for the ``Classroom'' HDR scene with no direct light sources.}).
-Comparison with NLPD-Opt provides strong evidence that our method automatically combines the best perceptual aspects of the LDR stack for noise-aware tone mapping.
+Of particular interest, NLPD-Opt~\cite{laparra2017perceptually} tends to overshoot the details, and is slightly noisy with a manually optimized $S_\mathrm{max}= 10^6$ $\rm cd/m^2$ for perceptual quality (not physical plausibility\footnote{In terms of physical plausibility, a maximum luminance of $S_\mathrm{max} = 10^6$ $\rm cd/m^2$ would be too high for the ``Classroom'' HDR scene with no direct light sources.}).
+Comparison with NLPD-Opt provides strong evidence that PS-TMO automatically combines the best perceptual aspects of the LDR stack for improved tone mapping.